MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-implement.md

 - Microsoft Teams
 ---

+# Upgrade from Skype for Business to Teams &mdash; for IT administrators

-# Perform the upgrade for your organization &mdash; for IT administrators
+## Perform the upgrade for your organization &mdash; for IT administrators

 This section describes the following upgrade options: